Adaptive GR(1) Specification Repair for Liveness-Preserving Shielding in Reinforcement Learning: Background

 We say a GR(1) specification is \emph{realizable} iff the \textit{strict realisability formula} of the GR(1) game holds.
-Furthermore, if a specification is realisable, then there exists a \textit{winning strategy} $\sigma$ for the system $\mathbf s$ to ensure the fairness formula.
-This strategy is encoded through a symbolic controller in the form of a fairness-free Fair Discrete System (FDS), which can be synthesised in polynomial-time (see \cite{bloem2012synthesis}).
+Furthermore, if a specification is realizable, then there exists a \textit{winning strategy} $\sigma$ for the system $\mathbf s$ to ensure the fairness formula.
+This strategy is encoded through a symbolic controller in the form of a fairness-free Fair Discrete System (FDS), which can be synthesized in polynomial-time (see \cite{bloem2012synthesis}).
 The set of states from which $\mathbf s$ has a \emph{strategy} $\sigma$ ensuring the fairness formula $\varphi$ is called the \emph{winning region} $\mathcal W \subseteq 2^{\mathcal V}$.

 It is important to emphasize the role of environment assumptions in this process.
 The assumptions $\mathcal{A}$ represent prior knowledge or design-time modelling of the environment.
 The controller $\mathbf s$ (or shield) relies on these assumptions to guarantee the system properties $\mathcal{G}$ \cite{bloem2012synthesis}.
-In practical terms, this means that if an assumption is violated at runtime, the shield’s behaviour is undefined with respect to the original specification. \paragraph{Example (Minepump).} The minepump system is a classic case study for reactive controller synthesis \cite{kramer1983conic,joseph1996real}.
+In practical terms, this means that if an assumption is violated at runtime, the shield’s behaviour is undefined with respect to the original specification.

+\begin{example}[Minepump] The minepump system is a classic case study for reactive controller synthesis \cite{kramer1983conic,joseph1996real}.
 It models a control system responsible for preventing flooding in a mine while avoiding ignition hazards due to methane.
 The controller manages a pump that extracts water from the mine.
 Safety requirements (the guarantees $\mathcal{G}$) demand that the pump should run when water levels are high, but must remain off when methane is present, as pumping under methane conditions risks an explosion.
 Additionally, domain assumptions ($\mathcal{A}$) capture how the physical environment behaves: when the pump is active, water levels gradually decrease; and for simplicity, we assume methane and high water do not occur simultaneously.
 Formally, the variables are: $\mathcal X=\{\texttt{highwater},\texttt{methane}\}$ (environment) and $\mathcal Y=\{\texttt{pump}\}$ (system).
 The initial spec is given as follows,